BernardOrzechowski/BernardOrzechowski.github.io/first_deck/index.md

 Wouldnt't it be great to

-1. Create on the fly different linear models on the mtcars data set in R?
+1. Create on the fly different linear models for the mtcars data set in R?

 2. Be able to visualize most importnat chracteristic about created mtcars linear model?